wfcommons/wfinstances-browser/minutes.md

 - Get output from the simulation including the job completed, its start time, and its end time
 - If prev. item completed, begin working on a way to visualize the output data
 ---
+### Meeting 8

+Date: Tuesday, 10/29

+Business:
+- Reviewed progress made in the last week
+- Discussed options for visualization and more clearly defined how the Gantt chart may be set up
+- Discussed options for unit testing

+Actions:
+- Change id from 1 base to 0 base
+- Change prefix to be the id
+- Create a map between the bare metal compute service and the host in order to define which cluster a task is run on
+---